raccoongang/rg_instructor_analytics/README.md

 ## Microsites

-for microsite configurations use this flag for enable tab: `ENABLE_RG_INSTRUCTOR_ANALYTICS`
+for microsite configurations use this flag for enable/disable tab: `ENABLE_RG_INSTRUCTOR_ANALYTICS`

 ## Unit tests
 All tests could be run only in local.